aquametalabs/aquameta/README.md

 Aquameta is a web-based development environment for building and deploying web applications.
 It is designed on the first principle of *datafication*.
 Instead of storing files in the filesystem, with Aquameta, *everyting* lives in the database, PostgreSQL.

-There is no command-line interfaces or text-files, they are replaced by a GUI, and code stored in the database.
+For more info, see [aquameta.com](http://aquameta.com/).

 Status
 ------